Kargil district: Princely State of Jammu and Kashmir

-In 1834, the Dogra ruler Gulab Singh of Jammu, acting under the suzeraity of the Sikh Empire, sent the governor of Kishtwar, general Zorawar Singh, to conquer the territory between Jammu and Tibet.
+In 1834, the Dogra ruler Gulab Singh of Jammu, acting under the suzerainty of the Sikh Empire, sent the governor of Kishtwar, general Zorawar Singh, to conquer the territory between Jammu and Tibet.
 Marching from Kishtwar, Zorawar Singh reached Purig and defeated the Bhotia leader Mangal at Sankoo in August 1834.
 Kartse, the then capital of Purig, fell into Zorawar Singh's hands.
 He built a fort there before advancing towards Leh.
 Tshed-Pal, the Gyalpo of Leh, was defeated and reinstalled as a subsidiary of the Dogras.
 Meanwhile, the chief of Sod rebelled and Zorawar Singh returned to reassert his authority.
 Zanskar subsequently offered submission.

 The Purigis rebelled repeatedly, instigated by Sikh governor Mihan Singh of Kashmir.
 They also received support from Ahmed Shah of Baltistan.
 Zorawar Singh returned in 1839 to quell the rebellion and conquered Baltistan as well.

 After the conquest, the region of the present Kargil district was organised into three ilaqas of the Kishtwar wazarat, (Note: The term "ilaqa" has the rather generic meaning of "area".
 It was the smallest unit of administration at that time, comparable to the present day community development blocks.) based at Kargil, Dras and Zanskar respectively.
 They were headed by civil officers called Thanadars.
 Later, Suru was made into a separate ilaqa.

 Following the First Anglo-Sikh War and the Treaty of Amritsar (1846), Gulab Singh was made the Maharaja of the newly carved-out princely state of Jammu and Kashmir under British suzerainty.
 The princely state was organised into two large provinces, Jammu and Kashmir.
 Ladakh and Skardu were set up as districts in the Jammu province, called wazarats.
 The three Purig ilaqas were included in the Skardu wazarat.
 Zanskar continued to be attached to Kishtwar.

 In 1901, a major reorganisation of the frontier districts took place.
 A new Ladakh wazarat was created, being one of the two wazarats of the Frontier Districts province.
 Kargil was made a new tehsil under the Ladakh wazarat, with the three Purig ilaqas (Drass, Kargil and Suru), the Zanskar ilaqa from the Kishtwar district, and the Kharmang ilaqa from the erstwhile Skardu district.
 Kargil, Leh and Skardu became the three tehsils of the Ladakh wazarat.
 Initially, the administration of the wazarat used to spend four months each at Leh, Kargil and Skardu.
 But shifting the entire staff so often proved onerous, and so the shifting was eventually limited to Leh and Skardu.